Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 Kidney stones that are removed are sent for stone analysis (crystallography).

 When tests show someone has a kidney stone, the next step is to determine treatment.
 People who have severe pain, vomiting, fever, or symptoms of infection should be evaluated and treated in the emergency room.
 The size, location, type, and number of stones are important factors in determining the best treatment.

 - If symptoms are severe or if the size of the stone is large enough that is not likely to pass by itself, a procedure will be done to remove the stone.
 This will relieve the symptoms, reduce the risk of developing infection, and avoid kidney damage.

 People diagnosed with a type of stone called a staghorn stone almost always undergo procedures to remove it, in order to avoid kidney damage.
-These stones develop in the part of kidney where urine collects before leaving the kidney.
+These stones develop in the part of the kidney where urine collects before leaving the kidney.
 They are most often associated with struvite stones and infection.

 For patients without the above symptoms or findings, a decision must be made regarding the need for a procedure to treat the stones.
 One or more of the below options may be best:

 - Medications to reduce the chance of future stones

 - Dietary changes to reduce the chance of future stones

 Small stones that are causing no or tolerable symptoms in otherwise healthy people can be observed.
 Around 80% of stones less than 5 millimeters in size will pass on their own.
 Less than half of stones that are 5 to 10 millimeters will pass on their own.